Old fashioned Lentil and Bacon Soup is pure comfort food in a bowl. It’s cheap to make, warming and filling. This is perfect cold weather food.

-A bowl of lentil soup is pretty hard to beat.
+A bowl of old fashioned lentil soup is pretty hard to beat.

 The old fashioned, simple recipes are the best – and looking at a few of my most popular recipes on this blog – tattie soup, cheese scones and mince and tatties it seems like many of you agree with me!